Overview of the United Arab Emirates Legal System

 3.6.
 Provincial and Local Government

-Each of the seven emirates has its own government, which functions in tandem with the federal government.
+Each of the seven emirates has its government, which functions in tandem with the federal government.
 The largest and most populous emirate, Abu Dhabi, has its own central governing body, the Executive Council, chaired by the crown prince; the Eastern and Western Regions and the island of Das are headed by a ruler’s representative.
 Municipalities administer the main cities, each of which has a municipal council.
 The National Consultative Council functions like the Federal National Council.
 Local departments carry out various administrative functions.
 A similar system of municipalities and departments exists in the other emirates.

 The Emirates: Article 116 shows that the Emirates shall exercise all powers not assigned to the Union by this Constitution.
-The Emirates shall all participate in the establishment of the Union and shall benefit from its existence, services and protection while article 117 describes the targets of the rule in each emirate which are maintaining security and order within its territories and the provision of public utilities for its inhabitants and the raising of social and economic standards.
-And further article 118 states that the member Emirates of the Union shall all work for the co-ordination of their legislations in various fields with the intention of unifying such legislations as far as possible & adds that it is allowed, after obtaining the approval of the Supreme Council, for one emirate or more to agglomerate in a political or administrative unit, or unify all or part of their public services or establish a single or joint administration to run any such service.
-In connection with the matters regarding to the execution of judgments and requests for commissions of rogation and serving legal documents and surrender of fugitives between member Emirates of the Union, Article 119 provides that it shall be regulated with utmost ease by Union law.
+The Emirates shall all participate in the establishment of the Union and shall benefit from its existence, services, and protection while Article 117 describes the targets of the rule in each emirate which are maintaining security and order within its territories and the provision of public utilities for its inhabitants and the raising of social and economic standards.
+Further article 118 states that the member Emirates of the Union shall all work for the co-ordination of their legislations in various fields with the intention of unifying such legislations as far as possible & adds that it is allowed, after obtaining the approval of the Supreme Council, for one emirate or more to agglomerate in a political or administrative unit, or unify all or part of their public services or establish a single or joint administration to run any such service.
+In connection with the matters regarding the execution of judgments and requests for commissions of rogation and serving legal documents and surrender of fugitives between member Emirates of the Union, Article 119 provides that it shall be regulated with utmost ease by Union law.

 3.7.
 Government for the Future